-SURGICAL ANATOMY OF THE VEINS OF THE LOWER LIMB Ι.
+I. SURGICAL ANATOMY OF THE VEINS OF THE LOWER LIMB

-- The peripheral veins consist of three layers of venous 1. networks: - (a) Subcuticular venules.(b) Network of subcutaneou - Network of subcutaneous veins. - (c) Long and short saphenous veins which lie on the deep fascia. - (Note: i.
-Relationship of saphenous nerve, medial femoral cutaneous nerve and the sural nerve to the veins. - Branches of the long saphenous vein which ii. include:
+- 1. The peripheral veins consist of three layers of venous networks: - (a) Subcuticular venules. - (b) Network of subcutaneous veins. - (c) Long and short saphenous veins which lie on the deep fascia. - (Note: i.
+Relationship of saphenous nerve, medial femoral cutaneous nerve and the sural nerve to the veins. - ii.
+Branches of the long saphenous vein which include: